jlvdb/TheliWrapper/README.md

 build the package from source.

 #### Scamp
-It is highly recommended to install *scamp* to compute precise astrometric solutions.
-Although used by *THELI*, it is not part of the package itself and requires *PLplot* with the *cairo* driver.
-On some linux distributions (e.g.
-Ubuntu, Linux Mint or Arch Linux) *scamp* can be found precompiled in the package repositories.
+Even though *THELI* offers alternatives, it is highly recommended to install *scamp* to compute precise astrometric solutions.
+It is not part of the package itself, so has to be installed separately and requires *PLplot* with the *cairo*-driver.
+On some linux distributions (e.g. Ubuntu, Linux Mint or Arch Linux) *scamp* can be found precompiled in the package repositories.
 Otherwise [download](https://www.astromatic.net/software/scamp) it and try to build it from source (which can be tricky) with